carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl08.rst

 ==============

 We will also need a ``TargetMachine``.
-This class provides a complete machine description of the machine we're targetting.
+This class provides a complete machine description of the machine we're targeting.
 If we want to target a specific feature (such as SSE) or a specific CPU (such as Intel's Sandylake), we do so now.